streetwriters/notesnook/docs/help/contents/editor/rich-text-editor-toolbar.md

-# Toolbar
+# Editor Toolbar

-The editor toolbar has all the basic tools for rich formatting of your notes.
+The notes editor toolbar has all the basic tools for rich formatting of your notes.
 It also let's you add various blocks to your notes like task lists, images, videos etc.

 ![Toolbar](/toolbar-editor.png)

-## Adding blocks
+## Adding blocks to a note

 1. Focus inside the note where you want to insert a block.
 2. Click on the ![Toolbar plus](/toolbar-plus.png) button on the toolbar.